StarlightDamian/lr-camera-presets/README-EN.md

 # lr-camera-presets

 No way!
 No way!
-It's 4202, and you still haven't mastered your camera? 🤡🤡 Official presets for Fujifilm, Canon, Sony, Leica at your fingertips 🤏🤏.
+It's 4202, and you still haven't mastered your camera? 🤡🤡 Official presets for Fujifilm, Canon, Sony, Leica,Pentax,Olympus at your fingertips 🤏🤏.
 Come and master your camera with me 🛹🛹.